National Guard troops on DC streets for Trump's crackdown will start carrying guns

 “The big question is how long do we stay?” he said.
 "Because if we stay, we want to make sure it doesn’t come back.
 So we have to take care of these criminals and get them out.”

-Trump noted that he would ask Congress for $2 billion to improve the appearance of the city, including resurfacing roads and sprucing up streetlights.
+Trump noted that he would ask Congress for $2 billion to improve the appearance of the city, including resurfacing roads and replacing streetlights.
 He’s previously pledged to improve the grass to look like one of his golf courses.

 “It’s going to be safe, and it’s going to be beautified,” he said.